How Much Progress Has There Been in NVIDIA Datacenter GPUs?: GPU Progress Trends

 In terms of per-memory bandwidth, per-dollar, and per-watt ratios, however, we observe a quite different scenario: most metrics yield lower CAGRs when restricting the analysis to the subset of top-performing GPUs.
-In general, this outcome occurs because top GPUs usually feature off-chip memory with higher bandwidth and are the most expensive and power-hungry, as the mean statistic indicates in \Cref{table:data_stats}, offsetting the performance advantages reflected in the base metric.
-For instance, when we analyze the technical improvement per memory bandwidth, the CAGRs range from 30.2\% to 7.2\% for the top-performing GPUs and from 41.3\% to -0.1\% for the datacenter GPUs, creating a gap ranging from 2.2 to 4.1 PPTs in favor of the whole GPU dataset across the shared configurations (i.e., FP16 and FP32 without sparsity and FP64 with $>$ 8 FP64 CUDA Cores per SM).
-Besides, we observe a gap spanning from 2.7 to 5.9 PPTs for CAGRs (or 0.21 to 4.66 years for DTs) when focusing on technical improvement per dollar, another case where the entire GPU dataset exhibits better trends.
-Finally, the analysis of technical improvement per watt showcases mixed results.
-Specifically, the subset of top-performing GPUs shows better trends for FP32 and memory size and bandwidth, whereas the complete datacenter GPU dataset shows higher CAGRs for FP64.
-In addition, both sets yield the same CAGRs for FP16.
+In general, this outcome occurs because top GPUs usually feature off-chip memory with higher bandwidth and are the most expensive and power-hungry, as the mean statistic indicates in \Cref{table:apx_data_stats} in \Cref{app:data_stats}, offsetting the performance advantages reflected in the base metric.
+For instance, when we analyze the technical improvement per memory bandwidth, the CAGRs range from 7.3\% to 30.2\% for the top-performing GPUs and from -0.1\% to 40.8\% to for the datacenter GPUs, creating a gap ranging from 1.7 to 3.3 \acp{PPT} in favor of the whole GPU dataset across the shared configurations (i.e., FP32 without sparsity and FP64 with $>$ 8 FP64 CUDA Cores per SM).
+Besides, we observe a gap spanning from 2.2 to 3.2 \acp{PPT} for CAGRs (or 0.14 to 4.25 years for DTs) when focusing on technical improvement per dollar, another case where the entire GPU dataset exhibits better trends.
+Finally, the analysis of the technical improvement per watt showcases conflicting results.
+Specifically, the subset of top-performing GPUs shows better trends across all shared configurations except FP64 with $>$ 8 FP64 CUDA Cores per SM, even though the growth rates are quite close for FP16 and FP32 without sparsity.